p-adic Differential Operators on Automorphic Forms on Unitary Groups: Introduction

-In \cite{serre}, J.-P. Serre observed the possibility of using Eisenstein series to $p$-adically interpolate special values of the Riemann zeta function and, more generally, of $L$-functions attached to totally real fields.
-Many constructions of $p$-adic $L$-functions since then have also relied on $p$-adic interpolation of special values of Eisenstein series, including \cite{ka3}, \cite{kaCM}, \cite{pa}, and \cite{SHL}.
+As mentioned above, our motivation for studying the differential operators comes from $L$-functions.
+Through the doubling method, one can express special values of $L$-functions in terms of a finite sum of special values of Eisenstein series.
+So if each of the finitely many terms in the sum is algebraic (or $p$-integral, or lies in a desired ring) up to a period, then the same holds for the special values of the $L$-function.
+This is the approach taken in \cite{kaCM, SHL}.
+Many constructions of $p$-adic $L$-functions rely on $p$-adic interpolation of special values of Eisenstein series \cite{serre, ka3, kaCM, pa, SHL}.
 In the case of holomorphic Eisenstein series, the $p$-adic interpolation often takes place through $p$-adic interpolation of Fourier coefficients.
 This approach is in general not sufficient, though, because of the following issue: most special values of $L$-functions come from non-holomorphic Eisenstein series, which do not have Fourier expansions.
-This is closely related to the reason that the $L$-functions $L(s, f)$ in \cite{SHL} are only $p$-adically varied at a fixed point $s = s_0$ (as mentioned above).
+This is closely related to the reason that the $L$-functions $L(s, f)$ in \cite{SHL} are only $p$-adically varied at a fixed point $s = s_0$.